awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al2.md

 sudo systemctl status amazon-ssm-agent
 ```

-If the previous command returns the message amazon\-ssm\-agent is stopped, run the following commands:
+If the previous command returns the message amazon\-ssm\-agent is stopped, run the following commands\.

 ```
 sudo systemctl enable amazon-ssm-agent